dbilanoski/dbilanoski/README.md

 I'm Danilo, a seasoned IT Service Delivery engineer working in a corporate environment supporting over 700 computers/users and a small data center.
 I specialize in software deployment, scripting, and automation and hold a strong enthusiasm for programming and development.

-I write about sysadmin stuff, scripting, and problem-solving.
+I occasionally write about sysadmin stuff, scripting, and problem-solving.

 You can find me at these places: